Parable of the Renegades

 Lucas was in a tight spot now.
 What consequences will fall upon him if he reveals his unusual white eyes?
 It may only be for two people, but one of them holds a high level of authority within the school.
 Who knows what he will do?

 "This... shouldn't be happening..."
 Lucas also crossed his arms, but unlike Mr. Faust's, his looked more nervous like he was desperately trying to form a barrier around himself.

 "Why do you hesitate, Lucas?"
 Mr. Faust questioned him.
 "Are you implying that this young man's suspicions are on point, whatever they may be?"

 Mr. Faust always spoke in a deep, posh and smooth accent.
 Apparently, he was from another nation.
 Students and school staff alike, whether they were male or female, found his voice to be seductive like it was audible chocolate or butter to their ears.
 His terrifying demeanor and other similar factors were major turn-offs, however.

-"As you can see, his eyes are no different from yours and mine."
+"As you can see, his eyes are no different than yours or mine."
 Mr. Faust commented.

 "No different?"
 Lucas couldn't believe what he was hearing.

 The trench coat student, having now arrived at the answer to his question, apologized.

 Lucas knew the color of his eyes could either be white or brown, but he didn't know what made them change to the other.
 All he could recall was that they have shifted between the two colors at random while he was at home, Rea's clinic in Moonlight Shores and just now, at Cameron's Feint High.
 They stayed white everywhere else he went.